AdamJ-Dev/treeify/README.md

 ### Usage:

-Given a flattened array of objects which conform to
+Given a flattened list of objects, each extending

 ```typescript
 type Item = {